 ► Background to project (context):

-The work forms part of PhD research into early television experiments and interrogates the relationship between this early technology (and its production process) and our high definition participatory culture.
+The work formed part of my PhD research into early television experiments and interrogates the relationship between this early technology (and its production process) and our high definition participatory culture.
 The work and research take a media archaeological approach seeking traces through the process of reenactment.